Projects Funded by the IOU

 RecipientAmountDescriptionReport

-Madison County Conservation Board$500The project that we are requesting funding for is the purchase and installation of a Motus tower at Pammel State Park.
+Madison County Conservation Board$500Purchase and installation of a Motus tower at Pammel State Park.
 This tower would be an addition to the Motus Wildlife Tracking System throughout the world.
 This system uses radio telemetry to track many bird species, along with other animals, and plays a crucial role in their research.
-This helps researchers learn more about migratory information, stopover sites, breeding information, and much more.
-Our organization’s goal is to be part of the effort of having towers expand across Iowa.
-There are currently only 7 stations in Iowa.
-We also plan to use the data from our project, along with other towers, as a tool for additional education programming in our new nature center.
-This state-of-the-art facility will be opening in the upcoming months.
-We are requesting $5100 for this project; partial funding will be accepted.

 Sac County Conservation Board$300Birds Eye View will allow us to purchase and have live stream cameras available for viewing 24/7.
 The goal of our Birds Eye View project is to educate Sac County residents about the feeding habits and nesting habits of the birds of Iowa.

-Friends of the Ledges, Inc.$1,000Ledges State Park Invasive Shrub Removal IOU funds would be used as part of a large project to remove invasive shrubs from the habitats of Ledges State Park in the fall of 2023.
+Friends of the Ledges, Inc.$1,000Ledges State Park Invasive Shrub Removal.
 Surveys indicate that heavy stands of honeysuckle, barberry, autumn olive and multiflora rose are degrading over 60 acres of Important Bird Area habitat.
-The project would utilize resource management crews from Conservation Corps Minnesota & Iowa (CCI) to remove the heaviest infestations in the fall of 2023, using funding from a number of other sources.
-Volunteer work crews from Friends of the Ledges and other groups will remove invasive shrubs from less heavily infested areas, and monitor and follow up on invasive shrub control after the CCI crews have left for years to come.
-IOU funds would be used to purchase tools and safety equipment for these volunteer crews.
-Community members and local landowners will be invited to the park while CCI crews are working; to learn techniques, methods, and theories behind invasive species removal.
-This newly formed coalition will increase the Friends of the Ledges’ capacity to serve the park and its visitors.
-This resource management work is essential to keep habitats in Ledges State Park healthy and diverse; a place that will keep unique birds, and birders, coming back to central Iowa for a years to come.
+The project would utilize resource management crews to remove the heaviest infestations in the fall of 2023.
+Volunteer work crews from Friends of the Ledges and other groups will remove invasive shrubs from less heavily infested areas, and monitor and follow up on invasive shrub control for years to come.

 2022 - Total: $2,996